Sportsmanship and etiquette

 Intentional Distractions: Players should not intentionally distract their opponents.
 Any talking or sudden movements made before or while the server begins his/her service motion, which has been deemed to be done solely to distract the server, violates the spirit of sportsmanship.
 This includes, but is not limited to, talking, making loud noises, waving arms or paddles, dancing or jumping, or stomping of feet.

 When coaching your partner to let a ball drop rather than hit it, try to use commands such as “bounce it” or “drop it” rather than “out” so as not to confuse your opponents.
+If your opponent's communication distracts you but could be considered "normal," warn your opponent before trying to take a point.

 As a courtesy, don’t deliberately wear clothing with the intent of making the ball more difficult for opponents to see (i.e., bright yellow or green clothing, or colors that match the ball color).